Festival of Speed is our longest-standing Motorsport event, starting in 1993 when it opened to 25,00 people. We were expecting 2000!

 Speaksee captures the speech in conversations and transcribes it into text on your smartphone or computer – all in real time.
 Simply click the link or scan the QR code to open on your device.

-Shopmobility are located in Car Park D, accessed by Gate 12 and electric and manual wheelchairs can be booked in advance from them.
+Electric scooters and manual wheelchairs can be booked in advance from Shopmobility, located in Car Park D and accessed by Gate 12.
 It is essential to pre-book with Shopmobility.
 If you require a courtesy shuttle direct to Shopmobility, we suggest you access the site from the A27 direction (into Car Park A), which is where the quickest courtesy shuttle to Shopmobility will operate from.
 This service operates in the reverse for departure.

 On nearing the event, standard yellow road signs will direct you to a dedicated parking area in Car Park D, from where you can access the event through Gate 12.
 Please note that this car park is only available to blue badge holders.
 There are courtesy shuttles in all car parks to give assistance to those unable to walk to the event entrances.